xrdocs-migration/cnbng/_tutorials/cnbng-cp-aio-single-vm-deployment-guide-any-vm-environment.md

     </pre>
     </div>

-**Note**: "ssh-copy-id" may not work in latest SMI ISO images.
-If ssh-copy-id doesnot work then manually copy public key from file /home/cloud-user/.ssh/id_rsa.pub to cnBNG CP VM file /home/cloud-user/.ssh/authorized_keys.
-Make sure you remove any line breaks from the key.
-{: .notice--info}

 In the above config, change ntp server to the one available in the lab.
-Also netplan should be as per the netplan configured in the VM.
 {: .notice--info}

 1. Configure Inception VM's ssh private key from file /home/cloud-user/.ssh/id_rsa by replace line breaks with "\n", under the cluster config using "node-defaults k8s ssh-connection-private-key".
 Pay special attention to how the private key is configured under cluster.